 Run-Time Manager (RTM)

-The RTM is a ready-to-use executable that realises the GUI on the operator’s screen.
-It automatically updates the GUI according to the specified behaviour whenever new process values are received.
+The RTM is a ready-to-use executable that realises the HMI on the operator’s screen.
+It automatically updates the HMI according to the specified behaviour whenever new process values are received.
+Pushes updates over web for remote operators.

 Operator interaction is handled by the RTM according to the designer’s event-action dialogue specifications.
-Transferring values or commands to the simulator or SCADA system, enables the operator to control the process.
+Transferring values or commands to a simulator or SCADA system enables the operator to control the process.

 OPC Client and APIs